For every one litre of pure water (no chlorine/chloramine is a must, and I strongly recommend no fluoride either), you will need:

 The tea beast itself is a zoogleal mat, a type of biofilm similar to a pellicle, similar in structure and function to the vinegar pellicle or mother.
 The kombucha pellicle is an example of a scoby, that acronym we have encountered before – symbiotic community of bacteria and yeasts.
 What the scoby most definitely is not is a fungus or mushroom, despite ‘tea fungus’ and ‘tea mushroom’ being two more of its many alternate names.
 As part of the fermentation process, several species in the genera Acetobacter and Gluconobacter are capable of forming the cellulose-based mat which harbours the bulk of the microbial community since most fermentation happens at the air/liquid interface, which is where the scoby sits.
 Initially appearing as a fine film, the scoby thickens with time, and then with each further fermentation.
 With each fermentation, the scoby or mother ‘calves’, and the old and new scobys may be separated and used individually with an inoculant of mature kombucha liquid to initiate two ferments rather than one.
 These scoby calves may easily be shared with friends and family, and so the human and microbial communities become even more interconnected, both flourishing, and again we see that symbiosis is more than just a theoretical notion.
 This is what empowerment in nutrition and health is all about – the human community freely sharing those things that replenish body and soul.

 As well as cellulose, a typical scoby may be expected to contain about 20% crude protein, 10% crude fibre, 7% calcium, and 5% phosphorous.
 The ability of the scoby to absorb metals and other potential pollutants or toxins from a liquid substrate has been well demonstrated, and while this effect is more pronounced with dried material, a living scoby will accumulate such things as arsenic, chromium and copper.
 Within the solution itself, chromium, lead and fluoride have been identified where these exist within the substrate (including water) or fermenting equipment.
 The functional (bioavailable) levels of the essential minerals manganese, iron, copper, nickel and zinc are increased within the kombucha liquid, but levels of cobalt are reduced.
-Reduced cobalt is most likely the result of vitamin B12 metabolism during fermentation, but it should be noted the B vitamin content of kombucha is negligible.
+Reduced cobalt is most likely the result of vitamin B12 metabolism during fermentation, but it should be noted the B vitamin content of kombucha is variable, and often negligible.
 The ability of the scoby to absorb potentially damaging levels of toxic substances is of importance if we consider utilizing excess scoby material as a human or animal feed supplement.
 Measures we can take to ensure our drink and scoby contain no contaminants include: ensuring we don’t ferment in ceramics containing lead based glazes; not fermenting in reactive materials such as stainless steel or plastic; using organic or otherwise chemical free ingredients, and; ensuring our water is pure.
 Other uses for scoby material include use as water purifier, as a ‘fabric’, as a ‘canvas’, and as a wound dressing.

 Kombucha, kombucha tea, tea kvass, or KT are all common names for the health giving drink made by the fermentation of sweet tea by the kombucha scoby or mother.
 We will now have a look at why it is so good for us, and the first thing we discover is that it hasn’t taken us long at all to arrive at our first point of controversy.
 And it’s no small matter either.
 Does kombucha tea contain any probiotic lactic acid bacteria (LAB) species?
 The first thing we must consider is that there can never be a definitive list of species present in kombucha, because as with all other scoby-based ferments, the provenance, usage history, and ambient environment all contribute species to the mix.
 The second thing we must consider is the difference in identification techniques between studies.
 Often the correct strategies for identification of lactic acid bacteria have not been employed in studies, and where these have recently been employed, our picture of what kombucha is has changed (or been corroborated).
 In the most recent assay of microbial diversity of kombucha I have seen (2014), the lactic acid bacteria component (predominantly from the genus Lactobacillus) ranged from minimal to as high as 30% total bacterial diversity in one sample.
 This study used specific media not normally employed in studies of kombucha microbial diversity, which may go part way to explaining why many studies have underreported or missed the LAB species.
 Improved sampling techniques and taxonomical (species classification) changes are also informing our understanding of the acetic acid bacteria and yeast components of kombucha.